mitchellh/gon/README.md

 if you're integrating `gon` into an existing build pipeline that may already support creation of pkg, app, etc. files.

+Because notarization requires the payload of packages to also be signed, this mode assumes that you have codesigned the payload as well as the package itself. `gon` _will not_ sign your package in the `notarize` blocks.
+Please do not confuse this with when `source` is set and `gon` itself _creates_ your packages, in which case it will also sign them.

 You can use this in addition to specifying `source` as well.
 In this case, we will codesign & package the files specified in `source` and then notarize those results as well as those in `notarize` blocks.